dphdmn/15puzzleAnimateCLI/README.md

 ### Usage

-Follow these steps to utilize the 15puzzleAnimateCLI:
+To create captivating animations with 15puzzleAnimateCLI, follow these steps:

+0. Clone or download the repository to your local machine.

-1. Compile the tool using `compile.bat`, or use `core.exe`.
+1. Compile the tool by running `compile.bat` from `colortest.cpp`, or simply download `core.exe` if you prefer the precompiled version.

-2. **Windows Only:** Please note that 15puzzleAnimateCLI has been specifically designed for Windows and may not be compatible with other operating systems.
+2. **Windows Only:** Please note that 15puzzleAnimateCLI has been tailored specifically for Windows and might not be compatible with other operating systems.

-3. To create an animation, use the following example command:
+3. Now, you can create an animation using the following example command:

    ```
    animate "10 7 6 11/1 3 12 5/4 13 14 2/9 0 15 8" "DLDLDRRUURULLDRDLULDDRRRULDLUULURRDDLLDRRULLUU"